mikenguyen13/data_analysis/_book/25-dif-in-dif.md

 The canonical/standard TWFE only works when

 -   Effects are homogeneous across units and across time periods (i.e., no dynamic changes in the effects of treatment).
 See [@goodman2021difference; @de2020two; @sun2021estimating; @borusyak2021revisiting] for details.
-Relatedly, it relies on the assumption of **linear additive effects** [@imai2021use]
+Similarly, it relies on the assumption of **linear additive effects** [@imai2021use]

     -   Have to argue why treatment heterogeneity is not a problem (e.g., plot treatment timing and decompose treatment coefficient using [Goodman-Bacon Decomposition]) know the percentage of observation are never treated (because as the never-treated group increases, the bias of TWFE decreases, with 80% sample to be never-treated, bias is negligible).
 The problem is worsen when you have long-run effects.